Elvis10ten/pcas/README.md

 Currently, only **Update** messages are classified as essential.

 **Heartbeat** messages are used as a form of [NACKs](https://en.wikipedia.org/wiki/Acknowledgement_(data_networks)).
-A host detects synchronization issues from heartbeats and resends it's current blocks.
+A host detects synchronization issues from heartbeats and resends its current blocks.

 While heartbeats are effective, the interval is too long to be relied on primarily for a highly interactive system like PCAS.